 Department of Development Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance service territory.
-Allows up to \$800,000 in each fiscal year to be used for assessments and up to \$800,000 in each fiscal year to be used for operating costs.
-Allows the Governor's Office of Appalachia and DEV to establish other guidelines for the use of this line item; ability of the Governor's Office of Appalachia and DEV to establish other guidelines for the use of this earmark since the \$4,000,000 per fiscal year would be totally earmarked under the amendment.
-(3) Up to \$2,250,000 in FY 2022 for DEV, in coordination with DOH, to support stable housing initiatives for pregnant mothers and to improve maternal and infant health outcomes; (3) Same as the Executive.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee (3) Up to \$2,250,000 in FY 2022 for DEV, in coordination with DOH, to support stable housing initiatives for pregnant mothers and to improve maternal and infant health outcomes; (3) Same as the Executive.
 (3) Same as the Executive.
+(3) Same as the Executive.
 (4) \$150,000 in each fiscal year for the Stark County Minority Business Association to work in partnership with the Canton Regional Chamber of Commerce to support a demonstration pilot program.
 (4) Same as the Executive.
 (4) Same as the Executive.
+(4) Same as the Executive.
 (5) No provision.
 (5) \$300,000 in each fiscal year to support the Camp James A. Garfield Joint Military Training Center and the Youngstown Air Reserve Station.
 (5) Same as the House.
+(5) Same as the House.
 (6) No provision.
 (6) \$300,000 in each fiscal year to Cleveland Neighborhood Progress for the Cleveland Chain Reaction Project.
 (6) Same as the House.
+(6) Same as the House.
 (7) No provision.
 (7) \$500,000 in each fiscal year to the Center for Advanced Manufacturing and Logistics for workforce development, supply chain management, automation, research and development, and entrepreneurship to foster manufacturing and logistic industry jobs and company creation.
 (7) Same as the House, but increases the earmark to \$1,000,000 in each fiscal year.
+(7) Same as the Senate.
 (8) No provision.
 (8) \$1,000,000 in each fiscal year to the Lucas County Land Reutilization Corporation for the Lucas County Commercial Site Clean-Up Pilot Program to demolish vacant commercial or industrial buildings located in Lucas County.
-Requires a dollar-for-dollar match by any of the following entities: City of Toledo, Lucas County, Toledo-Lucas County Port Authority, (8) Same as the House, but reduces the earmark to \$500,000 in each fiscal year.
+Requires a dollar-for-dollar match by any of the following entities: City (8) Same as the House, but reduces the earmark to \$500,000 in each fiscal year.
+(8) Same as the House.
+Logislative Rudget Office 100 11456 Office of Possessah and Dwefting